Welcome from the Honors Institute Director

 Such listening, however, isn’t reserved solely for the classroom.
 To enrich our experiences there, we frequently visit the nearby city of Charlotte and its surrounding area, which offers a wealth of cultural, professional, and community service opportunities.
-In addition to these, we travel annually to Hilton Head, South Carolina, for an academic retreat designed on the model of an Oxford “reading party,” and to Europe for six weeks every summer for a study abroad program.
+In addition to these, we travel annually to Charleston, South Carolina, for an academic retreat designed on the model of an Oxford “reading party,” and to Europe for six weeks every summer for a study abroad program.
 The range of activities, in fact, is as varied as the interests of our students.

 While all enrolled in the Honors Institute excel academically, many are also athletes, actors, artists, musicians, activists, and parish volunteers.
 In The Rule of St. Benedict, the novice is encouraged to listen with what is called “the ear of your heart.”
 As the metaphor implies, the aspiring monk must attend upon the truth in a way that involves his whole being, not simply learning “by heart,” but by a heartfelt pursuit.
 Although we in the Honors Institute are not tasked with the training of monks, we are equally passionate about the pursuit of learning.
 If you, too, are inspired by similar pursuits, I encourage you to consider joining us here at Belmont Abbey College.

 Dr. Joseph Pizza